 An arm lift will reshape the underside of your upper arm.

-Your arm skin may sag as you grow older, if you’ve lost a lot of weight, or you may have a genetic predisposition to store fat in the upper arm area.
+Your arm skin may sag as you grow older.
+This can be due to weight loss, gravity, or a genetic predisposition to store fat in the upper arm area.
 Board certified plastic surgeon Dr. Bauer at Arkansas Plastic Surgery use brachioplasty to tighten loose skin under your arms.

 Your brachioplasty goals will be discussed with your surgeon.
 Together you will decide the best approach to achieve your desired results.